H-1B VISASpecialty Occupation Visas for Professional Workers

 There are a limited number of H-1B visas available per each calendar year.
 The current H-1B visa cap is 85,000 employees in total, 65,000 are allotted for employees with at least a Bachelor’s degree or its equivalent and 20,000 visas are allotted for employees with at least a U.S. Master’s degree.

 Congress has not increased the H-1B visa cap in many years, and as a result, the immigration service has received more H-1B petitions than it’s allowed to approve in the past several years.
 When USCIS receives more petitions than it can approve, petitions are put in an H-1B Visa Lottery, which is a system created to randomly choose which H-1B petitions will be considered.
 The petitions that were not selected are returned with the filing fees and rejection letter.
 This does not prevent applicants from applying in a subsequent year or applying in a cap-exempt status, but it does pose additional hardships on H-1B visa applicants and their employers as there is no guarantee their petition will even be considered.
-Therefore, it is best to consult with a good immigration attorney if you are considering an application for this visa.
+Therefore, it is best to consult with a good immigration attorney who is an experienced H-1B visa lawyer if you are considering an application for this visa.
+Our team includes several expert H-1B visa attorneys who successfully gotten approved hundreds of H-1B visa applications.

 Certain employers, such as non-profit research organizations, governmental research organizations, institutes of higher education or certain employers related to these organizations or individuals performing work at the physical locations of these organizations are exempted from the annual cap.
 In addition, certain physicians who have received J-1 visa waivers based on Conrad 30 are cap-exempt.
 Applicants who need to extend their H-1B employment or file a new H-1B due to change of employer will be cap-exempt only if their original H-1B visa was counted towards the cap.

 If a worker transfers from a cap-exempt position to one that does not qualify for an exemption, the worker will no longer be protected by the cap exemption and must instead be counted against the cap at the time of the transfer.
-Because the H-1B cap is overly used and there are backlogs in petition processing, it’s very important to have a good immigration lawyer analyze the case carefully to determine if or which other visas might be appropriate or whether a cap-exempt employment is feasible.
+Because the H-1B cap is overly used and there are backlogs in petition processing, it’s very important to have a good immigration lawyer who is also an experienced H-1B immigration attorney analyze the case carefully to determine if or which other visas might be appropriate or whether a cap-exempt employment is feasible.

 The Prevailing Wage Requirement